sayan1999/linux-bluetooth-connect/README.md

 ```

 ## Installation Guide
-Check, if bluetoothctl is installed on your machine.
+Check, if bluez is installed on your machine.

 The directory btcon can be moved to anywhere you want, such as I have put it
 in "/home/sayan/.custom-commands/lib/" where I keep all my scripts in use.